alemart/surgescript/docs/engine/animation.md

 `speedFactor`: number.

 While the [FPS](#fps) rate controls the speed of the animation, the speed factor gives you an additional degree of control.
 This is a multiplier that defaults to 1.0, meaning that the animation will run using its normal speed.
 If it's set to 2.0, it will run using twice that speed.
 A value of 0.5 means half the speed, and so on.

+#### sync

+`sync`: boolean.

+Is the current animation is synchronized?
+A synchronized animation is a repeating animation that displays the same frame across multiple sprites.
+Defaults to `false`.